Surge Protection Brisbane

 Lightning strike surge

-As most people think that surges only come from lightning strikes did you know that there is actually 2 types of surges you can recieve from a lightning strike
+As most people think that surges only come from lightning strikes did you know that there are actually 2 types of surges you can receive from a lightning strike

 Although direct strikes are very rare, in the instance that this does happen it can be catostrophic to your home or business.
 The indirect strike is more devastating as it is more common and isn't as obvious as a direct strike to a building.